Swzhydlta/IncidentMapper/readme.md

 8. If the server has started successfully you should be given a   	 link to click on in the form of a demo URL in your terminal.
 Click that link and your browser will open this project.

-All the libraries the code uses are already linked to the files so running it should be no different than the method used to run previous projects.

 ***MAIN FILES OF THE APPLICATION:***

 A models.py file containing three Database models: User, Incident, and editRequest.